BIGJRA/BIGJRA.github.io/reborn.md

 |**Swinub**        |10 |
 |**Smeargle**      |6  |

 Inside the railcave, start by entering the entrance that is not being pointed to by the three ends of the train tracks.
-Repeat this process over and over until you reach a room containing an *Ill-Fated Doll* as well as **Eevee**!
+Repeat this process over and over until you reach a room containing an *Ill-Fated Doll* and **Eevee**!
+You can read the Captain's Log here as well.

 Back in the main area of the railcave, enter the room closest to two of the three rocks.
 Repeat this process over and over until you reach a room containing a hidden *Ability Capsule*, the *Psychic Terrain Field Readout*, and *TM32 Double Team*.

-Back in the forest, continue your circles around and around.
+Back in the forest, continue your circles by going left instead of up.
 Once you reach the upper right side of the area you'll see a path leading to the right.

+**Lady Aurelia.
+Field: Forest Field / Burning Field**
+- Typhlosion, Lv.
+45, Ability: Flash Fire, Serious Nature, IVs: 10
+    - Lava Plume
+    - Eruption
+    - Fire Pledge
+    - Nature Power

 Here you'll find a hidden *Ability Capsule*.
 Head into the clearing here.

 **Chrysolia Forest (Clearing)**